-Basics of Financial Calculus, Corporate Finance and English (advisory)
+There are no prerequisites but good foundations of Financial Calculus, Corporate Finance and English would be helpful.

 Study of the most important concepts on Investment Analysis.
 Special attention will be given to investment decision rules and to uncertainty and risk in the capital budgeting process.
 One wants that the students master the main concepts, models and tools on investment analysis.

 I INTRODUCTION TO CORPORATE FINANCE

 1. The 3 major decisions in Corporate Finance.

 2. First principles of Corporate Finance.

 3. The objective in Corporate Finance

 1.1.
 The intuitive basis for the time value of money.

 1.2.
 Cash Flows and time lines.